Mattiny/yamms/README.md

 - Select the MultiScatterItem.
 - Set up parameters:
     - **Proportion**: The amount proportion for this mesh.
 The exact amount depends on the "Amount" property of the parent MultiScatter and the proportion of sibling MultiScatterItems.
-    - **Random Rotaion**: if activated: The max angle of the random rotation of each mesh.
+    - **Random Rotation**: if activated: The max angle of the random rotation of each mesh.
     - **Random Scale**: if activated: The max random scale of each mesh.

 #### Set up a MultiMeshInstance3D (standard Godot behaviour)